BestVue3/router/docs/en/api-reference.md

 # BestVue3 Router API Reference

 BestVue3 Router is a collection of [Vue3 components](https://v3.vuejs.org/guide/component-registration.html), [Composition API(also known as hooks)](https://v3.vuejs.org/api/composition-api.html) and utilities that make it easy to build multi-page applications with [Vue3](https://v3.vuejs.org).
-This reference contains the function signatures and return types of the various interfaces in BestVue3 Router.
+This reference contains the component props declaration, function signatures and return types of the various interfaces in BestVue3 Router.

 > [!Tip:]
 >
-> Please refer to [our guides](./advanced-guides) for more in-depth usage
+> Please refer to [our examples](./examples) for more in-depth usage
 > examples of how you can use BestVue3 Router to accomplish specific tasks.

 <a name="overview"></a>